Brochure Full Service. Maximum Production.

 The range includes aromatics, white-spirit-based compounds, low-aromatic naphthas, and kerosene- and diesel-based products.
 Cleaning compounds can also be designed to produce either a stable or self-separating (quick break) emulsion on flushing with water.

-Aqueous cleaning compounds are easier to handle and in many cases provide a more cost-effective treatment than solvent-base products.
+Aqueous cleaning compounds are easier to handle and in many cases provide a more cost-effective treatment than solvent-based products.
 They can also be made more environmentally acceptable but are not necessarily as efficient.

-Aqueous products can be used in almost all cases and especially for solid-particle deposits, but they are not particularly suitable for removal of hard, mechanically-resistant organic deposits when the temperature cannot be raised to soften it.
-Small amounts of organic solvents can be included in aqueous products to increase solvent properties.
+Aqueous products can be used in almost all cases and especially for solid-particle deposits, but they are not particularly suitable for removal of hard, mechanically-resistant organic deposits when the temperature cannot be raised to soften the deposits.
+Small amounts of organic solvents can be included in aqueous products to improve solvent properties.